 The BRFSS is an ongoing data collection program designed to measure behavioral risk factors for the adult population (18 years of age or older) living in households.
-The original Kaiser-CDC ACE Study began in 1995 and completed in 1997, but participants were followed for 20 years.
+The original Kaiser Permanente-CDC ACE Study began in 1995 and completed in 1997, but participants were followed for 20 years.
 New data on the more than 17,000 participants continued to be collected until the end of 2015.

 Many other ACE studies have been done in the last few years, including by the Crittenton Foundation, the National Survey of Children's Health, Washington State University’s survey of elementary schoolchildren, of people living in Philadelphia, and of populations in England and other countries.
 To see a list, go to this section of the Resources Center on ACEs Connection.